Juan-Alves-1/financial-health-calculator/readme.md

-Financial Health Indicator (FHI) Web Application with Nginx Reverse Proxy and TLS
+# Financial Health Indicator (FHI) Web Application with Nginx Reverse Proxy and TLS

 This repository contains the Financial Health Indicator (FHI) Web Application, a Go-based application designed to calculate financial health and savings projections.
 The application serves HTML pages with results and is containerized alongside a Dockerized Nginx reverse proxy, configured to handle TLS encryption using Let's Encrypt.

+---

-Features
+## Features

-Go Application:
+1. **Go Application**:

-Developed using Go to calculate financial health indicators and savings projections.
+   - Developed using Go to calculate financial health indicators and savings projections.

-Renders HTML pages for results instead of JSON API responses.
+   - Renders HTML pages for results instead of JSON API responses.

-Containerized with Docker for ease of deployment.
+   - Containerized with Docker for ease of deployment.

-Nginx Reverse Proxy:
+2. **Nginx Reverse Proxy**:

-Acts as a reverse proxy to forward client requests to the Go application.
+   - Acts as a reverse proxy to forward client requests to the Go application.

-Configured for HTTPS using TLS certificates from Let's Encrypt.
+   - Configured for HTTPS using TLS certificates from Let's Encrypt.

-TLS/SSL Encryption:
+3. **TLS/SSL Encryption**:

-Ensures secure communication with the web server using a Let's Encrypt certificate.
+   - Ensures secure communication with the web server using a Let's Encrypt certificate.

-Docker Compose:
+4. **Docker Compose**:

-Orchestrates the Go application and Nginx reverse proxy using a single command.
+   - Orchestrates the Go application and Nginx reverse proxy using a single command.

-Production-Ready Configuration:
+5. **Production-Ready Configuration**:

-Optimized Nginx settings for security and performance.
+   - Optimized Nginx settings for security and performance.

+---

-Repository Structure
+## Repository Structure

 FHI
 ├── etc/                 # Configuration files (e.g., environment variables)